nhwoo97/travelDex/README.md

 A website that is akin to Yelp with travel locations created server side.

+User is able to create account and login.
+User can also post, comment, and rate.

-Made utilizing Express + MongoDB + EJS
+Made utilizing Express + MongoDB + EJS.
+Server-side rendering.

 # Dependencies used so far: